Search

 4. Poor management of fees and commissions

-5. Ignoring the specifics of the property
+5. Ignoring the specific characteristics of the property

-6. Neglecting the relationship with the owner
+6. Neglecting the relationship with the landlord

-7. Underestimate the importance of follow-up
+7. Underestimating the importance of monitoring

 8. Do not anticipate the termination of the mandate